gilch/hissp/docs/macro_tutorial.rst

 But can't the macro infer this based on which parameters your expression contains?

-Also, we're kind of running out of alphabet when we start on ``X``, You often see 4-D vectors labeled (x, y, z, w), but beyond that, mathematicians just number them with subscripts.
+Also, we're kind of running out of alphabet when we start on ``X``, You often see 4-D vectors labeled :math:`\langle x, y, z, w \rangle`, but beyond that, mathematicians just number them with subscripts.

 We got around this by starting at ``A`` instead,